ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 Assertions provide information about when, where, and how an asset was created or transformed.

-In the JSON manifest, each assertion is specified by a [AssertionDefinition](./json-ref/manifest-def.mdx#assertiondefinition) object.
-All the assertions in the manifest are in the `assertions` array.
-A ManifestAssertion object has two required properties, `label`, a string, and `data`, which can contain arbitrary information; and two optional properties, `kind` and `instance`.
+The JSON manifest contains an `assertions` array, whose elements are [AssertionDefinition](./json-ref/manifest-def/#assertiondefinition) objects.
+An AssertionDefinition object has two required properties: `label`, a string, and `data`, which can contain arbitrary information.
+When [reading an assertion](../json-ref/reader#manifestassertion), there are two optional properties, `kind` and `instance`.

 The standard form of an assertion in a JSON manifest is: